 These eyelashes aren’t quite eyelashes at all- they are scales along the head of these vipers.
 They don’t appear to serve a purpose, and the eyelashes are more present on certain breeds over others.
 No matter what, these snakes have a snubbed nose and unique eyelashes.
 When paired with unique colors and patterns, the eyelash viper is honestly pretty adorable (if you avoid its venomous bite!).

 3. California Kingsnake

 If you aren’t interested in adopting a venomous snake like the eyelash viper, you should check out the California kingsnake.
 These nonvenomous reptiles are easy to care for, extremely popular, and friendly in the grand scheme of pet snakes.
-Plus, they come in a variety of colors and patterns, including:
+Plus, they come in a variety of colors and patterns making them a very cute snake to own, including:

 - Reverse Striped

 - Black and White Striped